 We continue to do all the same activities that I listed in Part 2.
 We have also added a few including the study of Ancient Runes and Divination.

-With Potions there are so many science experiments online that you can use.
+With Potions, there are so many science experiments online that you can use.
 Look around and find ones that work for you.
 Steve Spangler’s site is a great place to start.

 Remembering spells, especially ones that can be used for Dueling, is always difficult.
 I have placed placards with spells on them all over the rooms and have written them on a whiteboard, but the poster I created seems to be the favorite way for campers to remind themselves.
-I print up a few on a plotter (a large printer that makes poster sized prints) and hang them around the room.
-If we didn’t have a plotter I would just have them made at a local print shop or Kinkos.
+I print up a few on a plotter (a large printer that makes poster-sized prints) and hang them around the room.
+If we didn’t have a plotter I would just have them printed at a local print shop or Kinkos.

 Here is what the poster looks like.